mrh9663-del/rlac/_pages/assignment-1.md

 ## Introduction

-Cyberpunk stories have circled fear.
+Cyberpunk stories have circled around fear.
 Fear of technology, fear of failing to stay in control, and fear of what happens when humans are no longer on top.
 However, the kind of technology people fear has changed over time.
 This paper looks at how cyberpunk fiction shifts from physical, industrial technology to digital software based systems.
 Instead of reading each story closely, I use computational analysis to look for patterns across multiple texts at once.

 ⸻